mattfarina/community-1/governance/governance.md

 ## The Helm Project

+The Helm Project provides package management for Kuberentes.
+It is organized as a series of sub-projects around package management with the primary sub-project being the Helm client.

+## Helm Sub-Projects

-The Helm project is made up of several codebases and services with different release cycles that enable users to create, distribute, and operate packages in Kubernetes.
-These codebases include:
+The Helm project is made up of several sub-projects.
+Each of the sub-projects that distribute anything have different release cycles.
+These sub-projects that maintain source code include:

 * Helm - the package manager
-* Charts - community curated charts
+* Charts - tools for managing charts
 * Monocular - a web interface for browsing one or more chart repositories
 * Chartmuseum - a chart repository with support for pushing charts, auth, and more
-* chart-testing - container based chart testing tools

 The services provided include:

 * Documentation for those who want to create, distribute, depend on, and operate packages
-* Public chart search and discovery
+* Community relations to help manage community engagement

+A full list of the sub-projects can be found [here](../Sub-Projects.md).

 ## Maintainers Structure

 There are two levels of maintainers for Helm.
 The Helm org maintainers oversee the overall project and its health.
-Project maintainers focus on a single codebase, a group of related codebases, a service (e.g., a website), or project to support the other projects (e.g., marketing or community management).
-For example, the chart maintainers manage the charts repository and a few repositories that support charts.
+Sub-project maintainers focus on a single codebase, a group of related codebases, a service (e.g., a website), or sub-project to support the other sub-projects (e.g., marketing or community management).
+For example, the chart maintainers manage repositories with tools to help manage charts.

 Changes in maintainership have to be announced on the [Helm mailing list](https://lists.cncf.io/g/cncf-helm).